Computer World: Release

 "Computerwelt" was remixed in 1982 as a dance version with additional bass and percussion sounds.
 It was released in January 1982 as a twelve-inch vinyl single only in Germany.
 The original track was nominated for a Grammy Award for Best Rock Instrumental Performance in 1982.
 "Computer World" was also chosen by the BBC for use in the titles of their UK computer literacy project, The Computer Programme.

-Kraftwerk issued several different versions of the single "Pocket Calculator" in different languages: namely, German ("Taschenrechner"), French ("Mini Calculateur"), Japanese ("Dentaku", or 電卓), and Italian ("Mini Calcolatore").
+Kraftwerk issued several different versions of the single "Pocket Calculator" in different languages: namely, German ("Taschenrechner"), French ("Mini Calculateur"), and Japanese ("Dentaku", or 電卓).
+Also Italian version ("Mini Calcolatore") was performed playback in television.

 Critical reception

 Computer World was ranked the second best album of 1981 by NME.
+But some contemporary critics were unimpressed.
+Smash Hits reviewer David Hepworth described the content as "predictable" and "gimmicky" and not the presumed step forward by the group: "Kraftwerk are seemingly content to tootle around on their instrument panels in the service of a bunch of non-songs about pocket calculators and computers", Hepworth wrote, giving the album a 4 out of 10 rating.

-In 2012, Slant Magazine placed Computer World at No.25 on its list of the 100 best albums of the 1980s.
+Retrospectively, Computer World has frequently appeared in numerous 'Best'-listings.
+In 2012, Slant Magazine placed it at No.25 on its list of the 100 best albums of the 1980s.
 In 2018, Computer World was listed by Pitchfork as the 18th best album of the 1980s.
 Pitchfork listed the track "Computer Love" as the 53rd best song of the 1980s.
 Rolling Stone named Computer World the 10th greatest EDM album of all time in 2012.